mheap/nexmo-developer/_documentation/en/messaging/sms/guides/concatenation-and-encoding.md

 If you are sending a message with a `type` of `unicode` then each character in the message requires two bytes.

-Nexmo accepts SMS up to 3200 characters long but not all carriers do.
+Vonage accepts SMS up to 3200 characters long but not all carriers do.
 It is best practice to ensure that the message does not exceed six SMS parts.

 > Note: You are charged for each SMS part in a concatenated SMS.